Barzal leads Islanders to 5-3 win over Flyers

 UNIONDALE, N.Y.
+(AP) — The New York Islanders have developed a reputation for having a strong defense.
+With their offensive game starting to click, the team is beginning to build an intimidating identity.

-(AP) — Mathew Barzal had a goal and an assist and the New York Islanders beat the Philadelphia Flyers 5-3 Sunday night to extend their winning streak to seven games.
+Mathew Barzal had a goal and an assist and the Islanders beat the Philadelphia Flyers 5-3 Sunday night to extend their winning streak to seven games.

 Jakub Voracek, Travis Konecny, Claude Giroux scored for the Flyers, who had a three-game winning streak snapped.
 Carter Hart made nine saves on 14 shots before being replaced by Brian Elliott midway through the second period.